roman-milk/roman-milk.github.io/jen-and-me.md

  "Please, hold it there," she begged, while she tried to grow accustomed to the oversized invader.
 "Ok, now slowly, fuck my hot ass."

  "Marisa, you are an incredible fuck.
 I love this little tattoo.
 I need to see this more often."
 I told her, as I started driving her ass, still slowly but with long strokes and a nice steady pace.
-Report_Story #2